Here’s the latest Tropical Update for Monday, September 11, 2023

 The center of Hurricane Lee is located

-Lee is expected to pass well north of the northern Leeward Islands,
+Lee is expected to pass near, but to the west, of Bermuda in a few

-the Virgin Islands, and Puerto Rico during the next day or two.

 day or so, followed by gradual weakening.